kiranquidwai/av-gps-speed-drop-streaming/README.md

 **AV-GPS-Dataset-1.csv**

-The original dataset contains GPS and velocity readings from an autonomous vehicle.
-For this assignment, a sample of **20,000 rows** was selected from the full dataset, which satisfies the instruction that a sample of **10,000–50,000 rows** is sufficient.
+The dataset contains GPS and velocity readings from an autonomous vehicle for which,  20,000 sample rows are selected from the full dataset.

 The sample was divided into: